scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 Parallel Experiments
 ====================

-This section will highlight a practical use of ``HyperbandSearchCV`` by using a popular deep learning library for model creation.
-It will leverage Dask's parallelism and investigate how well ``HyperbandSearchCV`` scales as the number of workers grows from 8 to 32.
+This section will highlight a using a model implemented with a popular deep learning library, and will will leverage Dask's parallelism and investigate how well ``HyperbandSearchCV`` scales as the number of workers grows from 8 to 32.